Ser-Hilary/SDXL_sizing/README.md

 - "0.5"
 - "1 by 2"

-you can also enter -1 to get the aspect from the original resolution, if it is given as two dimensions.
+you can also enter -1 to get the aspect from the original resolution, if it is given as two dimensions. e.g. "1920x1080" for _original_resolution_ and "-1" for _aspect_ would give an aspect ratio of 16/9, or ~1.78

 **"original_res"**
 - "600" - returns 600 on the long side, and the short side is calculated to match the aspect ratio.
 - "600x600" - returns 600 by 600, and crop_w and crop_h are calculated accordingly if this doesn't match the aspect ratio of the image resolution.
+(This can result in large crop values.)
-- "2.0" - returns dimensions double those of the generation.
-So if you're generating at 1024x1024, this will return 2048x2048.
+- "2.0" - returns dimensions double those of the generation. e.g. if you're generating at 1024x1024, this will return 2048x2048.

 ### The other inputs?

-*downscale_effect* determines how much to adjust the "downscale" output to match the 'original resolution' (minus cropping).
-At 1.0 it matches it exactly, at 0.5 it's midway between that and your gen size, etc.
+**downscale_effect** determines how much to adjust the "downscale" output to match the 'original resolution' (minus cropping).
+At 1.0 it matches original resolution exactly (minus cropping), at 0.5 it's midway between that and your gen size, etc.

-*verbose* enables reporting on the outputs in the console so you can see what it's doing.
+**verbose** enables reporting on the outputs in the console so you can see what it's doing.
 Full gives a fuller explanation, basic just gives the outputs.

-*fit_aspect_to_bucket* adjusts your aspect ratio after determining the bucketed resolution to match that resolution so that crop_w and crop_h should end up either 0 or very nearly 0.
+**fit_aspect_to_bucket** adjusts your aspect ratio after determining the bucketed resolution to match that resolution so that crop_w and crop_h should end up either 0 or very nearly 0.

+**strict_bucketing** matches your gen size to one of the bucket sizes explicitly given in the SDXL report.
+Most inputs will match one of these buckets anyway, because of how this node calculates the dimensions for the latent.
+But there are a few sizes that my node will output which aren't explicitly listed as bucketed training resolutions, so in those cases this will shift the result to a nearby bucketed resolution.

 ### Postscript